Yiling-J/theine-go/README.md

 **Entry Pool**

-Theine provides an option called `UseEntryPool` to help reduce memory allocation during heavy concurrent writes.
-It achieves this by reusing evicted entry structs through a `sync pool`.
-However, if you don't experience heavy concurrent writes, the sync pool may not be beneficial and could only slow things down.
+Theine stores `*Entry` as the value in the hashmap, where each entry contains key, value, and metadata related to the policy.
+Before v0.6.0, Theine used a sync pool to automatically reuse evicted entries.
+This approach was particularly beneficial for scenarios with heavy writes and when values were stored directly (not as pointers), as it significantly reduced memory allocations.

-One drawback of the entry pool is the potential for occasional **race conditions within the policy**.
-Theine sends events to the policy asynchronously using channels/buffers, and the policy decides which entries to keep or evict when the cache is full.
-Although the design minimizes the likelihood of race conditions, there remains a very small chance the event is applied to a wrong entry in policy.
+However, the sync pool had a potential drawback: **race conditions within the policy**.
+Theine sends events to the policy asynchronously via channels/buffers, and there was a small chance that an event could be applied to the wrong entry if the entry was evicted and then reused by the pool.
+As a result, the policy might end up with incorrect cost/frequency data.
+Despite this, read, update, and delete operations on entry values were protected by a mutex, ensuring data consistency.

-For **READ** events, a race condition could occur under the following scenario:
-1. Get EntryA using the API.
-2. Add EntryA "get" event to the read buffer.
-3. EntryA is evicted by the policy.
-4. EntryA is reused, becoming EntryB.
-5. EntryB is added to the window queue (FIFO).
-6. EntryB leaves the window queue.
-7. EntryB's "create" event is added to the write buffer.
-8. EntryB's "create" event is processed by the policy.
-9. EntryA's "get" event is processed by the policy.

-In this case, the policy may incorrectly promote EntryB.
-However, the likelihood of this scenario is extremely low.
-One potential situation where this could happen is if, after EntryA is added to the buffer, all reads stop, and only writes remain.
-Since the read buffer is only sent to the policy when it is full, this race condition may occur. **If a race happens for READ events, the entry might be incorrectly promoted to the head of the policy's LRU.**

-For **UPDATE** events which also update entry's cost (weight), a similar race condition might occur under heavy concurrent UPDATE operations.
-Unlike reads, the write buffer is a buffered channel that drains proactively, not just when full.
-Additionally, when the policy processes UPDATE events, it checks the key again to ensure it matches. **If a race occurs for UPDATE events, the entry's cost stored in the policy might differ from the actual cost.**
+To mitigate this, Theine rechecks the key when updating the policy, but this behavior might be flagged by the race detector.
+Starting from v0.6.0, Theine introduced a new option called `UseEntryPool`, which defaults to `false`.
+If you are dealing with heavy writes and want to minimize allocations, and you can tolerate a slight risk of policy inconsistency, you can enable this option.

 A correctness test runs as part of the CI, simulating heavy concurrent cost UPDATE and INSERT operations with a Zipf-distributed workload.
 This test verifies that the entry's policy cost (weight) matches its actual cost (weight) with `UseEntryPool` enabled.
 You can find the test here: [cache_race_test.go](https://github.com/Yiling-J/theine-go/blob/main/cache_race_test.go).

-This option was introduced in Theine v0.5.1.
-Before this version, the entry pool was **always used**.
-Starting from v0.5.1, the `UseEntryPool` option was added and **defaults to false**.

 **API Details**